PedroRibeiro91/C-InGeneral/README.md

 # C-InGeneral

-In this repository there will be some C# code display with respective description.
+In this repository C# programs are at display.

 At the moment, I'm a beginner.